nicolaei/master/docs/thesis/source/02_existing_research.md

 -----------------------------------------

-While the aim of this thesis is to use scanning to discover other APs from our own AP, the main use of scanning in IEEE802.11 networks is for clients (STAs) to find access points to connect to and keep their connection alive.
+While the aim of this thesis is to use scanning to discover other APs from a single AP, the main use of scanning in IEEE802.11 networks is for clients (STAs) to find access points to connect to and keep their connection alive.
 These are the two typical use-cases [@WifiScanFaq]:

- * When disconnected; finding available APs to connect to or ask for specific APs that the STA has connected to before.
+ * When disconnected; finding available APs to connect to or specific APs that the STA has connected to before.

  * While connected; finding APs with the same SSID as the one that the STA is currently connected to, but with a better signal.
 This is typically